 - Avoid taking baths or soaking in a hot tub.

-- Wear compression bra for up to six weeks after the procedure.
-After that, you can start wearing a sports bra.
+- Wear compression garment for up to six weeks after the procedure.
+Or until your surgeon says otherwise.

 - Do not wear bras that have underwires or padding for a period of 3 months.

-When You Should Call for a Doctor after BR surgery?
+When You Should Call for a Doctor after Breast Reduction surgery?

-- Are experiencing an allergic reaction to any of the medications, given by your surgeon
+- Develop an allergic reaction to any prescribed medications.

-- Experience any yellowish-green discharge from the incision site
+- Notice any abnormal yellowish-green discharge from the incision.

 Some Final Tips about selecting a Surgeon and minimising risks of breast reduction

 Do not forget to visit their facility and make sure they are capable of handling any emergency situations.
-You’ll probably either like all three of them or none of them.
-If you like all of them, great.
 Trust your gut and choose the surgeon you feel most comfortable with.
 If you don’t like any of them, don’t settle and keep on researching.

 Remember, the right surgeon will make all the difference when it comes to breast reduction surgery.
 So, invest most of the time in doing that and the surgeon will take care of the rest.